dasha-samples/dasha-recv-dtmf/README.md

-Simple application based on Dasha.ai SDK for node.js for testing SIP DTMF codes receiving (buttons on phone during the call)
+Simple app based on Dasha SDK for Node.js that shows how to handle SIP DTMF codes (pressing buttons on phone during the call).

 # Prerequisites:
 - node.js 12.0 and above